 Vegan Stuffing

-Here’s my favorite vegan Thanksgiving: This vegan stuffing is served with vegan turkey, vegan gravy, vegan cranberry sauce, and some vegan garlic mashed potatoes for a perfect holiday meal or any special occasion!
+Looking for a perfect vegan Thanksgiving recipe?
+This vegan stuffing pairs beautifully with vegan turkey, vegan gravy, vegan cranberry sauce, and some garlic mashed potatoes.
+That makes this stuffing recipe an excellent choice for your holiday table or any special occasion.for a perfect holiday meal or any special occasion!

 What Makes This Recipe Shine?